Solmitsolt/SOLMIT/README.md

 The number of tokens is limited to this value and no new tokens will be generated.
 (Mint)

-Function of SOLMI Crypto Currency
+Function of SOLMIT Crypto Currency

 Sticking: SOLMIT-specific block-chain rewards people who deposit SOLMIT passwords in the form of the same token in exchange for user participation in the consensus process and strengthening network security.